moritzjacobs/mj-gulp-workflow/README.md

 - `gulp cleanup` for file removal (sourcemaps)
 - gulp-notify
 - favicons
+- a lot of configuration has defaults
+- `js`and `es6` are the same task, but can have different configurations (e.g. babel or no-babel)

 ## conventions
 - config files are located at the root of your `package.json` and are called `gulp-config.js` (not `compileConfig.js` as with `zephir-gulp-workflow`)